uibcdf/Study_Group_MMGBSA/README.md

   start a scientific career?
 - Spend 10 minutes in internet looking for what the "Dunning-Kruger effect" is.
 Did you understand the plot confidence vs. knowledge?
 Where are you now?
-Where will you be in two weeks, and in two years of digging in a topic?
+Where will you be in two weeks, and in two years of digging into a topic?
 - Enjoy learning.
 Enjoy suffering too.
 - Don't be hasty.
 - If you think everything is simple, be 95% sure you didn't understand a word.